 This is a nice little town around Caen.
-You can go for a walk in its streets and enjoy the little shops for a tea or to buy a souvenir.
+You can go for a walk in its streets and enjoy the little shops for tea or buy a souvenir.

 7 – Le Mont-Saint-Michel (1 day)

 I am writing about a super controversial subject.
 Officially, le Mont-Saint-Michel belongs to Normandy but the people of the region Brittany (Bretagne) do not agree with it and claim that it is in Brittany’s territory.
 The reason why is that the Mont-Saint-Michel switched territory in its history between Normandy and Brittany.
 Le Mont-Saint-Michel is one of the most visited places in France and it can be crowded but it is worth the time to visit this unique place surrounded by a vast beach.
-This wonderful village reminds you something?
+Does this wonderful village remind you of something?
 It is because le Mont-Saint-Michel inspired the castle of Disneyland.

 Here a map of the places to visit in Normandy:

 The list of the best things to do in Normandy is over 🙂 Did you know this area of France?
 Do you want to know other places?
 Let me know in the comments section! 🙂 I invite you to read the article about: 6 Things to Do in Corsica for a Road Trip.